Using A Litigation Friend To Claim Personal Injury Compensation

-You would clearly choose the person you wish to be your litigation friend, but ordinarily the solicitor you have instructed to pursue your personal injury claim will see to the appointment.
+You would clearly choose the person you wish to be your litigation friend.
+However, ordinarily the solicitor you have instructed to pursue your personal injury claim will see to the appointment.

-Your solicitor will file at court the necessary documentation that would include a certificate of suitability or the court order appointing you as a deputy and giving permission that you can act as the litigation friend in the personal injury claim for compensation.
+Your solicitor will file at court the necessary documentation.
+This will include a certificate of suitability or, alternatively the court order appointing you as a deputy and giving permission that you can act as the litigation friend in the personal injury claim for compensation.

 How is a personal injury claim concluded on behalf of a child or protected party?

-At the approval hearing – the court reviews the evidence and ensures that the compensation settlement agreed by the parties is sufficient and that your claim is safe to conclude.
+At the approval hearing – the court reviews the evidence and ensures that the compensation settlement agreed by the parties is sufficient.
+Should the court be satisfies it will deem that your claim is safe to conclude.

 In the case of a child – this will take place by way of a minor settlement hearing / infant approval hearing and the compensation monies will be paid into the Court Funds Office until the child reaches the age of majority (18 years In England and Wales).